aminejabri/kata-bank/README.md

 This project implements a bank account with operations such as deposits, withdrawals, and balance calculation.

+## Design Decisions

+For simplicity, I embedded operations directly in the `Account` document to focus on core logic during the kata.

+In a real-world scenario, I would separate
+`Account` and
+`Operation` into distinct entities:

+- In a microservices architecture, each would be handled by its own service, with consistency managed through reliable communication patterns such as the outbox pattern or event-driven mechanisms.
+Additionally, security measures and retry mechanisms would be implemented to ensure robustness and data integrity.

+- In a monolith, I’d use a relational database with proper normalization and ACID transactions to guarantee data consistency and integrity.

+This design choice here was intentional to keep the kata lightweight and readable.

 ## Main Features

 - Adding bank operations (deposits, withdrawals)